 - dark chocolate shavings or cocoa powder, for garnish

-- Combine milk (or Almond Milk) and cream in a measuring cup; slowly stream into dry ingredients, whisking to prevent lumps.
+- Combine milk and cream in a measuring cup; slowly stream into dry ingredients, whisking to prevent lumps.

 - Heat the saucepan on medium high and whisk continuously until the chocolate milk mixture just starts to steam.

 - Sprinkle in chopped dark chocolate and continue stirring until it has melted and the pudding has bubbled and thickened.
 Remove from heat and stir in vanilla extract.

 - Pour the warm pudding into eight 6-oz ramekins.
 Place plastic wrap directly onto pudding (if desired to prevent skin from forming) and refrigerate until completely chilled, approximately 2 hours.

 - Top with sweetened whipped cream and dark chocolate shavings or sifted cocoa powder.